 Sleeve gastrectomy is performed laparoscopically.
 A laparoscope is a small tube like instrument fitted with a camera on the end.
 The camera is connected to a video monitor and allows your surgeon to see inside your abdomen to perform the surgery.

-Sleeve gastrectomy is an inpatient procedure requiring an overnight hospital stay.
-The surgery takes about 60 to 90 minutes.
-Depending on your condition, you may be given a clear-liquid diet the day of your surgery.
-You may be able to start a pureed diet before you go home.
+The Sleeve Gastrectomy procedure takes about 30-45 minutes to complete.
+You will be started on a clear liquid diet following the procedure.
 You will be given medications to help alleviate any pain or discomfort.
 You will be instructed on a special diet plan to avoid stretching your stomach.